Quick Links

 Tolerance of those of different faiths and beliefs

-This is achieved through equipping students with the ability to understand their place in a culturally diverse society and by creating opportunities to experience diversity within the school community.
+Across the school, this is achieved through equipping students with the ability to understand their place in a culturally diverse society and by creating opportunities to experience diversity within the school community.
 King John School strives endlessly to ensure that its students leave with the strongest foundation of values upon which to build a successful life and a successful contribution to our society.
-A variety of religious beliefs are not only tolerated but embraced by staff and students.
-The tutor programme includes a positive thought for the week for students to focus on and help students understand other students’ cultures and beliefs.
+A variety of religious beliefs are not only tolerated but embraced by staff and students, as seen through popular key cultural events like Black History Month.